dcomp-leris/p4-multiqueue/README.md

 Now, you must download and install mininet following the steps on [this link](https://github.com/mininet/mininet).

-With BMv2, p4c and mininet in your machine you can proceed.
+With BMv2, p4c and mininet in your machine you can proceed the following steps:

 ### Step 1
 First of all, you need to follow [these steps](https://github.com/nsg-ethz/p4-learning/tree/master/examples/multiqueueing).
 This will allow your BMv2 and the compiler to be able to support multiqueueing inside BMv2.